The 10th Mountain Division in training at Camp Hale in Colorado

 Sketches

-I usually start the design process with low fidelity sketches as a quick way to illustrate my ideate designs for the website.
+I usually start the design process with low fidelity sketches as a quick way to ideate designs for the website.

 Key Design Elements: